jaronowitz/frankenfit/README.md

-If you're *not* hacking on the Frankenfit codebase itself, and just want to build or install it from source, `$ pip build .`, `$ pip sdist .`, `$ pip install .` should all work out of the box without any special needs, as long as you're using Python 3.8+ and a recent version of `pip`.
+If you're *not* hacking on the Frankenfit codebase itself, and just want to build or install it from source, `$ pip build .`, `$ pip sdist .`, `$ pip install .` should all work out of the box without any special needs (the codebase is pure Python), as long as you're using Python 3.8+ and a recent version of `pip`.

 To get started with hacking on Frankenfit itself, make sure that the `python3.10` binary is on your path, clone this repo, and run: